coredev-uk/homelab/secrets/README.md

 For the VPN (gluetun with WireGuard):
 - Get your WireGuard private key from your VPN provider (ProtonVPN, etc.)
+- Use the raw private key - kubectl will automatically base64 encode it
 - Specify server countries as comma-separated values (e.g., "Netherlands,Germany")

 ## Files